Covered in this section:

 Liability and Insurance

-The IPSA Secretariat and Organizers cannot accept liability for personal accidents or loss of or damage to private property of participants.
+The IPSA Secretariat and local organizers cannot accept liability for personal accidents or loss of or damage to private property of participants.
 Participants are advised to take out their own personal travel and health insurance for their trip.

 International visitors receive a direct and automatic reimbursement of the 21% value added tax (VAT) charged on accommodation in Argentina.
-VAT on hotel stays and other accommodation will automatically be refunded for international visitors who pay with a foreign credit card or via bank transfer from a foreign bank.
+VAT on hotel stays and other accommodations are automatically be refunded for international visitors who pay with a foreign credit card or via bank transfer from a foreign bank.

 The elimination of VAT on accommodation charges, combined with a favorable exchange rate, makes visiting Buenos Aires more affordable.
 The new VAT rule covers hotel stays and other forms of accommodations, and includes VAT imposed on breakfast services if they are part of the cost of lodging.
 Other hotel services are excluded and must be billed separately.

-Foreign tourists are eligible to reclaim tax (VAT) on purchases of domestically manufactured goods with a value over $70 USD when made at participating outlets that belong to Global Blue Argentina.
+Foreign tourists are eligible to reclaim VAT on purchases of domestically manufactured goods with a value over $70 USD when made at participating outlets that belong to Global Blue Argentina.
 To do so, you will need to keep your receipts and complete the relevant forms at customs when leaving the country.
-Information on where to claim the refund can be found by clicking on the following link:
+Information on where to claim the refund can be found on the Global Blue website.